 - 1. Start the Tracking Hub and then immediately close it. - 2.
 Go to the configuration folder (the default path is C:\ProgramData\vizrt\VizTH\Cfg) and edit the file BaseConfig.xml.
 BaseConfig.xml is a XML-formatted text-file.
-When editing the file,

-3. In the fields VizAdapter="xxx" TrackingAdapter="xxx", specify the adapter names or IP addresses.
+When editing the file, be sure to use a text editor such as Notepad(++) or similar, and save it as a text- - 3.
+In the fields VizAdapter="xxx" TrackingAdapter="xxx", specify the adapter names or IP addresses.